Treaty of Windsor (1386)

-The Treaty of Windsor is the diplomatic alliance signed between Portugal and England on 9 May 1386 at Windsor and sealed by the marriage of King John I of Portugal (House of Aviz) to Philippa of Lancaster, daughter of John of Gaunt, 1st Duke of Lancaster.
+The Treaty of Windsor is a diplomatic alliance signed between the Kingdom of Portugal and the Kingdom of England on 24 February 1387 in Windsor, Berkshire, and sealed by the marriage of King John I of Portugal (House of Aviz) to Philippa of Lancaster, daughter of John of Gaunt, 1st Duke of Lancaster.
 With the victory at the Battle of Aljubarrota, assisted by English archers, John I was recognised as the undisputed King of Portugal, putting an end to the interregnum of the 1383–1385 Crisis.
-The Treaty of Windsor established a pact of mutual support between the countries.
+The Treaty of Windsor established a pact of mutual support.

-This document is preserved at the Portuguese National Archives.
+Copies are preserved at the Torre do Tombo National Archive in Lisbon and The National Archives in London.

-Historian Matthew Winslett says, "This treaty has been the cornerstone of both nations' relations with each other ever since."
+Winston Churchill, speaking in the House of Commons in 1943, described the Anglo-Portuguese Alliance as "an alliance without parallel in world history."
+The historian Matthew Winslett says, "This treaty has been the cornerstone of both nations' relations with each other ever since."
+Still in effect today, it is the longest-lasting diplomatic treaty in recorded history.